 Aside from addiction, the most common effects of heroin abuse include:

 - Infection of heart valves

 - Abscesses at injection sites

 - Accidental overdose

 Heroin detox in Orange County is the process wherein a person stops using heroin.
 This allows the toxins in a person’s system to leave the body.
-Detox is the first step on the path to recovery from heroin addiction.
-Upon entering heroin detox, people usually undergo a health assessment.
+Detoxing is the first step on the path to recovery from heroin addiction.
+Upon entering a heroin detox program, people usually undergo a health assessment.
 This helps determine the severity of the addiction.

 The person doing the assessment—usually a doctor, nurse practitioner, or some other medical professional—also checks for any co-occurring mental health disorders.
 A co-occurring mental health disorder is a mental health disorder that has developed before or during a person’s abuse of heroin.
 Common co-occurring disorders include anxiety, depression, or bipolar disorder.

 Timeline of Heroin Withdrawal

 - One to 24 hours.
 Withdrawal symptoms are felt within three hours of the last use.
 Sweating and body aches are common.

 - 24 to 36 hours.
 Withdrawal symptoms intensify.
 The risk of psychological and physical complications increases.